 Many androgynous looks incorporate looser fits of jeans and shirts as opposed to figure-hugging styles that may indicate someone’s sex — so wearing pants like trousers or jeans with some room can be a great starting place.
 Some androgynous looks take this to the extreme; if you consider Billie Eilish’s androgynous style, she adopts lots of baggy T-shirts and pants to draw attention away from her figure.

 Another androgynous staple is a good button-up shirt.
 For women, a more structured button-up can immediately make an outfit look more masculine, while men may go for more relaxed materials.
 A good style tip here is to roll your sleeves to give a more relaxed and stylized look to your outfit.
+To spice things up, a handcrafted leather bracelet for men can come in handy.
+Women can wear it to add a masculine punch to their personality.

 For shoes, sneakers are a safe place to start as these tend not to be gender-specific; you can’t go wrong with a pair of Adidas, Converse or Vans.
 As you start to develop your style, you may find you want to incorporate other kinds of shoes, like high heels for men or a polished men’s dress shoe for women.